PROTONIX I.V.- pantoprazole sodium injection, powder, for solution

 Nervous: ageusia, dysgeusia

-Gastrointestinal Disorders: fundic gland polyps
+Gastrointestinal disorders: fundic gland polyps

 7 DRUG INTERACTIONS

-Table 2 includes drugs with clinically important drug interactions and interaction with diagnostics when administered concomitantly with PROTONIX I.V. and instructions for preventing or managing them.
+Table 3 includes drugs with clinically important drug interactions and interaction with diagnostics when administered concomitantly with PROTONIX I.V. and instructions for preventing or managing them.

 Consult the labeling of concomitantly used drugs to obtain further information about interactions with PPIs.

-Table 2: Clinically Relevant Interactions Affecting Drugs Co-Administered with PROTONIX I.V. and Interaction with Diagnostics
+Table 3: Clinically Relevant Interactions Affecting Drugs Co-Administered with PROTONIX I.V. and Interaction with Diagnostics

 Antiretrovirals